kaazing/gateway/doc/admin-reference/r_conf_security.md

 #### <span id="customHTTPtokens"></span></a>Custom HTTP Authentication Tokens

-By default, the HTTP standard ([RFC 2617](http://tools.ietf.org/html/rfc2617)) specifies the use of the authorization header `(<http-header>Authorization</http-header>`) for sending credentials from the client to the server. ${the.gateway.cap} configuration elements `http-header`, `http-query-parameter`, and `http-cookie` provide a means of extending the standard.
-You use these elements to allow ${the.gateway} configuration to specify other parts of an HTTP request that can carry authentication credentials.
+By default, the HTTP standard ([RFC 2617](http://tools.ietf.org/html/rfc2617)) specifies the use of the authorization header `(<http-header>Authorization</http-header>`) for sending credentials from the client to the server.
+The Gateway configuration elements `http-header`, `http-query-parameter`, and `http-cookie` provide a means of extending the standard.
+You use these elements to allow the Gateway configuration to specify other parts of an HTTP request that can carry authentication credentials.

 For example, suppose the client's authentication system provides authentication information in an authorization header, a cookie and a query parameter to the server.
-In this scenario, you might set up ${the.gateway} configuration, as follows:
+In this scenario, you might set up the Gateway configuration, as follows:

-1. Declare this authentication information in ${the.gateway} configuration.
+1. Declare this authentication information in the Gateway configuration.

-    ${the.gateway.cap} always obtains the authentication values from the authorization header (if any) and ${the.gateway} also obtains any declared values from one or more authorization headers, query parameters, or cookies that are explicitly specified in the `http-header`, `http-query-parameter`, and `http-cookie` elements, respectively.
+    The Gateway always obtains the authentication values from the authorization header (if any) and the Gateway also obtains any declared values from one or more authorization headers, query parameters, or cookies that are explicitly specified in the `http-header`, `http-query-parameter`, and `http-cookie` elements, respectively.
 For example:

     ``` brush:
     <http-header>X-Acme-Authorization</http-header>